107208579/tracking/README.md

 <br />

 ## How does this work?
-The easiest way is to log all your events in a calendar, export the data, and then analyze it.
-Use a calendar service such as [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that can also act as central storage and automatically sync events between different devices.
+It's simple - log events in a calendar via a computer or a mobile phone.
+Utilise a calendar service such as [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that can act as central storage and automatically sync events between different devices and calendars.
 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Setup.png" width="740">
 </p>

-GIVE BETTER INTRODUCTION BEFORE JUMPING INTO TOOLS.
-MOVE THINGS UP?
-GIVE BETTER INTRODUCTION BEFORE JUMPING INTO TOOLS.
-MOVE THINGS UP?
-GIVE BETTER INTRODUCTION BEFORE JUMPING INTO TOOLS.
-MOVE THINGS UP?
-GIVE BETTER INTRODUCTION BEFORE JUMPING INTO TOOLS.
-MOVE THINGS UP?

-Not a fan of applications with timers where you need to start and stop an event - easy to forget.